-\textit{(i) Two-stage methods:} Two-stage methods first generate candidate target regions via a Region Proposal Network (RPN), followed by fine-grained classification and location regression for each candidate region \cite{liu2020deep}.
-Improved Faster R-CNN \cite{li2017shipssdd} addresses the issues of multi-scale and dense distribution of ship targets by adopting multi-feature fusion to enhance target representation capability, as shown in Fig. \ref{dl detection comparision} (a).
+\textit{(i) Two-stage Methods:} Two-stage methods first generate candidate target regions via a Region Proposal Network (RPN), followed by fine-grained classification and location regression \cite{liu2020deep}.
+Improved Faster R-CNN \cite{li2017shipssdd} addresses the issues of multi-scale and dense distribution of ship targets by adopting multi-feature fusion to enhance target representation capability (Fig. \ref{dl detection comparision} (a)).
 SER Faster R-CNN \cite{lin2018SERFasterRCNN} incorporates the Squeeze-and-Excitation channel attention mechanism and a score correction strategy to improve the model’s ability to screen key scattering features.
 ARPN \cite{zhao2020arpn} utilizes a multi-branch convolutional structure to extract multi-scale features, aiming to tackle the problem of significant target size variations in SAR images.
 In recent years, emerging architectures such as transformers and diffusion models have also been integrated into the two-stage framework.
-Fast-ShipDet \cite{jia2024fastShipDet} applied the progressive detection process of global-regional-target to very large scenes, as shown in Fig. \ref{dl detection comparision} (b).
+Fast-ShipDet \cite{jia2024fastShipDet} applied the progressive detection process of global-regional-target to very large scenes (Fig. \ref{dl detection comparision} (b)).
 DiffDet4SAR \cite{zhou2024diffdet4sar} redefines the detection task as a bounding box denoising process, avoiding heuristic anchor box design.
-MaDiNet \cite{zhou2025madinet} builds on this by introducing a Gamma diffusion process to model the implicit association between the target position and scattering points and captures long-range dependencies with the help of a state-space model, as shown in Fig. \ref{dl detection comparision} (c).
+MaDiNet \cite{zhou2025madinet} builds on this by introducing a Gamma diffusion process to model the implicit association between the target position and scattering points and captures long-range dependencies utilizing the state-space model (Fig. \ref{dl detection comparision} (c)).
 This design improves the detection performance of structural targets in large scenes.
-This category of methods typically achieves high detection accuracy but also incurs relatively high computational complexity.
+These methods typically achieve high detection accuracy while incurring relatively high computational complexity.